 "The Interactive Media degree offers an ideal grounding for those wishing to work in the digital media industries, which increasingly require people to work with technology from a creative perspective.
 This is the course that will create the next generation of interactive media stars."

 Co-founder of Revolution Software

-You'll learn how to create interactive media software, content and products for a variety of platforms and uses, such as:
+You'll learn how to understand and create interactive media software, content and products for a variety of platforms and uses including:

 You'll learn the fundamental principles of software programming for media systems, how to create audio and visual assets and the nature of interactive storytelling.
 You will also explore the historical development and social and cultural impact of interactive digital media, ranging from video games to social networks and the Internet of Things.

 Modules studied by our current first year students are:

 In addition to the above you will also need to complete our online Academic Integrity module.
 This covers some of the essential skills and knowledge which will help you to study independently and produce work of a high academic standard which is vital for success at York.

 You'll continue to enhance your programming, media production, design and critical analysis skills and learn to combine them to create games, virtual environments, responsive websites and cross-platform mobile apps.
 You will also learn user-experience design techniques for understanding how users interact with interactive media and develop essential team working skills in a group project.
 At the end of the academic year, we'll support you in finding interactive media industry placements.